na-na-hi/renget/archive/characterprovider.md

 -> [Visit chub.ai page](https://www.chub.ai/users/CharacterProvider) <-
 #

+##### A note on the rentry theft.
+[I will remove this note in a few days]
+Hello everyone,

+I've contacted the support and got this baby back.
+[The other page](https://rentry.co/XMLK-Adventurer) is now a backup page.

+Apologies for the disturbance; my Rentry page has been stolen, and I received a fricking calling card.
+Don't worry, I have everything backed up.

+This page initially began as a small project for a small group, so there might be some inconvenience as it wasn't designed for this scale.

+If you know of a better platform where I can securely store my prompts and all the info in a more user-friendly way, please contact me.
+I am uncertain where to transfer this information due to its spicy nature.
+Tumblr looks good, but I am not sure or familiar with it.
+I can make a website, but maybe there is a less complicated solution.

+I appreciate your support.
+I will be more careful from now on.
+⠀
 ⠀
 -> ~*I appreciate your support and will try incorporating your suggestions and findings into my prompts.
 If you can't view the images - the Catbox is down!*~ <-
 ⠀